 SUPERHOT is one of those games that translates so well to VR you will wonder why the developers even bother with non-VR versions once you try it.
-As the second part in the three-part series, SUPERHOT VR puts players in the shoes of some unwitting hacker turned action-hero as you enter the virtual world of SUPERHOT.
+As the second game in a three-part series, SUPERHOT VR is the VR-exclusive entry that puts players in the shoes of an unwitting hacker turned action-hero as you enter the virtual world of SUPERHOT.

 In this virtual world, time only moves when you do, giving you the unique opportunity to actually look around and enjoy the sights before getting hit by a volley of bullets.

 The game uses a unique art style with tech-stylized humanoids, each of which looks like a rough polygonal human shape.
 These characters are entirely red, making them easy to spot against the backdrop of an entirely white world.
 Any object that hits an enemy — be it a stapler, your fists, a knife, or the bullet from any gun you find lying around — shatters an enemy, forcing them to eject their weapon.

 If you're cunning enough, you can steal the weapon right from an enemy's hands and use it against them in a split second.